rn1d/rn1d.github.io/_posts/2016-08-18-MessageBus-Pattern-in-Angular2-TypeScript.md

 We wrote a simple implementation of this pattern for Angular 2 named `MessagingService`.

 **UPDATE 1:** The implementation suggested below breaks with mangling.
 It's not a problem if you aren't planning to mangle, but you probably would want to at some point.
-This implmentation requires more thought.
+This implementation requires more thought.
 Caveat emptor.

 ## The pattern